Functional Literacy in School Education

 The curriculum includes:

-• Providing feedback to help pupils track their progress.
+• Provide actionable feedback to help pupils grow.

 Methods and Approaches to Developing Functional Literacy at Trinity

-• Participation in competitions and external events – Engaging in contests allows pupils to showcase their knowledge and skills.
+• Competitions and external events – Give pupils a platform to demonstrate their skills.

 Enrollment at school takes place after introductory conversations with students and parents.
 Book a meeting to learn more about Trinity Private School and discuss the most important thing - the future of your child.